CoderDojoTC/python-minecraft/docs/classroom/index.rst

 The section contains documentation useful for participants in a CoderDojo classroom event.
-Visit each of the links below to find the documentation needed to work through get set up and then work through the classroom exercises of the *Build worlds in Minecraft with Python* session.
+Visit each of the links below to find the documentation needed to get set up and then work through the classroom exercises of the *Build worlds in Minecraft with Python* code group.

 First, we start with an overview: